holmdk/holmdk.github.io/_posts/2020-04-02-video_prediction.md

 1) Takes as input (nf, width, height) for each batch and time_step
 2) Iterates over all _n_ predicted frames using 3D kernel
 3) Outputs one channel (1, width, height) per image - i.e., the predicted pixel values

+#### Sigmoid layer

+Finally, as we have transformed the pixel values into [0, 1] we use a sigmoid function to turn our 3D CNN activations into [0, 1].

 And that is basically it!